 - Engage your core and glutes to push back up to standing.

 - Repeat for 8 to 10 reps on each side.

 Try Them for Yourself

-Integrating these kettlebell moves into your routine will have you dropping fat to reveal a toned, strong midline.
+Integrating these kettlebell ab exercises into your routine will have you dropping fat to reveal a toned, strong midline.

-Try substituting out some of your regular exercises with these kettlebell options and notice the difference not only in how your muscles engage, but in your overall fitness.
+Try substituting some of your regular exercises with these kettlebell options and notice the difference not only in how your muscles engage but in your overall fitness.

 The Secret to Flab Abs

 Discover 7 unknown ways to lose stomach fat and get flat, toned abs – for FREE!